ErikSkoda/ZeroFrictionLogger/README.md

 ## ZeroFrictionLogger
 Zero config, zero dependency exception handler and logger, logs designed for both human reading and automated processing.

 Features thread-safe logging, fallback to console and speedblink testing. **logger source code** builds and runs on .NET Core 2.1 and 8.0 LTS; have seen it build and run on Linux with .NET Core 8.0 LTS.
 Writes to log without caching.
-Prebuilt **DLLs** (*to be released*) will target 6.0 and 8.0 LTS; [Logger test project source code, including the logger core](https://github.com/ErikSkoda/ZeroFrictionLogger/tree/main/test/ZeroFrictionLogger.Tests), is available on GitHub.
+Prebuilt **DLLs** will target `netstandard2.1`; [Logger test project source code, including the logger core](https://github.com/ErikSkoda/ZeroFrictionLogger/tree/main/test/ZeroFrictionLogger.Tests), is available on GitHub.

 150-ish lines of executable code, 500+ due to whitespace and comments (MIT-license and for intellisense XML)

-**Note:** NuGet and GitHub pre-release documentation roll out.
+**Note:** Pre-release documentation and DLL verified accross platforms.
+Preparing for stable 1.0.0 release.

 ## Why